 Once your images have been uploaded, you can toggle between the “Desktop” and “Mobile” icons at the top of the page to ensure the photos look good in both layouts.
 If you notice issues, simply adjust the photos in the Page builder or upload an improved version.

-5. Spread the Word: At this point, Facebook invites you to send page invites to your friends on the platform.
+Next, Facebook allows you to send page invites to your friends on the platform.
 This is a great chance to get some early eyes on your page and start collecting feedback.

 - A blurb about your business